jenkinsci/helm-charts/CONTRIBUTING.md

 - Must follow [Charts best practices](https://helm.sh/docs/topics/chart_best_practices/)
 - Must pass CI jobs for linting and installing changed charts with the [chart-testing](https://github.com/helm/chart-testing) tool
 - Any change to a chart requires a version bump following [SemVer](https://semver.org/) principles.
 See [Immutability](#immutability) and [Versioning](#versioning) below
+  - Bump the `version` key in [charts/jenkins/Chart.yaml](charts/jenkins/Chart.yaml)
+  - Add a new changelog entry to [charts/jenkins/CHANGELOG.md](charts/jenkins/CHANGELOG.md) with the new version and a description of the change
+- Run `.github/helm-docs.sh` from the project root.
+This will update the [charts/jenkins/VALUES.md](charts/jenkins/VALUES.md) file with changes you made in [charts/jenkins/values.yaml](charts/jenkins/values.yaml)

 Once changes have been merged, the release job will automatically run to package and release changed charts.